-The Municipality of Camerino does not have detailed information to undertake the most probable impact scenarios related to climate change and environmental hazards.
-There are general data concerning the environmental hazards and preliminary studies on geological, geomorphological and seismic features of urban and rural area in order to define the urban planning strategies and to address the ordinary management of the municipal area.
+The Municipality of Camerino does not have detailed information to undertake planning for the most probable impact scenarios related to climate change and environmental hazards.
+There are general data concerning the environmental hazards and preliminary studies on geological, geomorphological and seismic features of urban and rural area in order to define urban planning strategies and management of the municipal area.
 The assessment of the expected impacts of climate change and environmental hazards needs additional studies.
 Starting from natural hazard, exposure and vulnerability data, expected impact scenarios will be developed by a GIS-based decision support system developed by ENEA research institute.

-About seismic risks, a database of the construction techniques, seismic vulnerabilities and structural damages will be developed for the entire old town of Camerino.
-Moreover, the available data sheets concerning the construction techniques and the structural vulnerabilities of the buildings in the Camerino's historical inner area, filled out after the Central-Italy Earthquake (2016) will be analysed.
+In terms of seismic risks, a database of the construction techniques, seismic vulnerabilities and structural damage sustained will be developed for the entire old town of Camerino.
+Moreover, the available data sheets concerning the construction techniques and the structural vulnerabilities of the buildings in the historic inner area, filled out after the Central-Italy Earthquake (2016) will be analysed.
 Specific analyses of the construction techniques and of the chemical, physical and mechanical properties of the materials (bricks and mortars) will be carried out.
 Secondary hazards like meteorological events may be analysed in order to define emergency strategies

-The resilience status of Camerino, according to the Disaster Resilience Assessment by the United Nations International Strategy for Disaster Reduction (UNISDR), could be considered moderate with large room for improvements, but current capacity about resilience actions for the old town as well as the entire municipality is very low with gaps on knowledge, expertise and tools.
-Some spheres of resilience with major deficits indicating low resilience level are: (i) planning and integration of resilience, (ii) strengthen institutional capacity, (iii) infrastructures and (iv) identification and use of future risk scenarios.
+The resilience status of Camerino, according to the Preliminary Disaster Resilience Assessment conducted by Fraunhofer for Camerino's City baseline review (D3.2) according to the Resilience Scorecard (developed by the United Nations International Strategy for Disaster Reduction [UNISDR] could be considered moderate in general with large potential for improvements, but current capacity in terms of resilience actions for the old town as well as the entire municipality is very low - with gaps on knowledge, expertise and tools.
+Some spheres of resilience with major deficits indicating a low resilience level are: (i) planning and integration of resilience, (ii) strengthening institutional capacity, (iii) infrastructures and (iv) identification and use of future risk scenarios.

-Other aspects are well consolidated: (i) the will and the availability to pursue a resilient urban development, (ii) the awareness of the value of the natural and cultural heritage, (iii) the well-established services and functions for post events.
-To improve and build on the resilience capacity of Camerino, there are different key areas to develop and better organise, in particular the following points:
+On the other hand, other aspects that are already well consolidated are: (i) the will and the availability to pursue a resilient urban development, (ii) the awareness of the value of natural and cultural heritage, (iii) services and functions for post events concerning evacuation strategies, post disaster recovery organisation, temporary protection system, emergency stabilization of the buildings, removal and relocation of artworks in temporary sites, urban reconstruction strategies, etc. To improve and build on the resilience capacity of Camerino, there are different key areas to develop and better organise, in particular the following points:

-- enhancing local partnerships and support communication with citizenship;
+- Enhancing local partnerships and support communication with citizenship;

-- taking advantages of current digital technologies and knowledge: use of risk scenarios;
+- Taking advantage of current digital technologies and knowledge: use of risk scenarios;

-- institutional capacity;
+- Institutional capacity;

-- · effective disaster response;
+- Effective disaster response;

-- financial capacity.
+- Financial capacity.